mthaler/issposition/README.md

 # issposition
-A simple web app that shows the position of the international space station (ISS).
+A simple web app that shows the position of the international space station (ISS):

 ![ISS position](screenshots/issposition.jpg)

+The image is generated on the server, the page refreshes it every two seconds.

 ## Attribution